-43 L (Low), M (Moderate), S (Significant) means there is a Low/ Moderate/ Significant likelihood that identified E or S factors could adversely
+&lt;sup>46 L (Low), M (Moderate), S (Significant) means there is a Low/ Moderate/ Significant likelihood that identified E or S factors could adversely affect the achievement of the project's objectives or sustainability of project results, and meanwhile there is a Low/ Moderate/ Significant social, or environmental impacts.
 For Environment, S means there are potential adverse environmental or social impacts, but these are less severe.
 M means there are some adverse environmental or social impacts.
 L means there are few or no environmental or social adverse impacts.

-44 ACM, which is present in old zinc roof, is the only hazardous material during demolition process.
+&lt;sup>47 ACM, which is present in old zinc roof, is the only hazardous material during demolition process.